Alexander-Miller/treemacs/README.md

 ## Installation

- Treemacs is still in testing and not yet available on MELPA, thus for now must be loaded manually.
+ Treemacs is not yet available on MELPA, so for now must be loaded manually.

  Set `treemacs-be-evil` to t before loading treemacs if you want evil-mode integration.
  Once this is done Treemacs is ready to be used by calling `treemacs-init`, `treemacs-toggle` or `treemacs-projectile-init`.